waltert0194/DataStructures/README.md

 # DataStructures

-Lab01 -  Implement two functions that compute
+lab01 -  Implement two functions that compute
 	       the factors of a number "n" that is provided by the user.

+lab02 - Implementation of a ring datastructure.